 University Program in Ecology

-I am an ecosystem ecologist interested in the ways that time patterns in the physical environment (e.g. seasons, days, tides, lunar cycles, etc.) impact ecosystem processing of nutrients.
-My research has used both experimentation and big ecological data to investigate how these physical patterns in time affect biogeochemical processing and create temporal patterns in ecosystem structure and function.
-I am currently completing my PhD, and my dissertation uses daily patterns in nitrate concentrations in rivers to infer ecological properties such as nutrient limitation.
-Beyond research, I am very interested in STEM education, especially at institutions of higher education, and pedagogy styles that emphasize active learning.
+I am an aquatic ecosystem ecologist interested in the ways that time patterns in the physical environment (e.g. seasons, days, tides, lunar cycles, etc.) impact ecosystem processing of nutrients.
+My research has used both experimentation and big ecological data to investigate how these physical patterns in time affect biogeochemical processing and create temporal patterns in aquatic ecosystem structure and function.
+I am also a teacher, enjoying engaging students of all ages in environmental education in both formal (e.g. classroom) and informal (e.g. museum) formats.
+My teaching style emphasizes student active learning using data, images, and physical interaction with the outdoors when appropriate.
+When out of the office, I can often be found hiking, taking dance classes, or gardening.